iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 export default App;
 ```

 When the user types into the input field, the input field’s change event is captured by the handler with its current internal value.
-The handler’s logic uses the state updater function to set the new state.
-This means that inside the `handleChange` function we use `setSearchTerm` function call and pass it the value of new state.
-After the new state is set, the component renders again, meaning the component function runs again.
+This is done using `onChange={handleChange}`.
+Once the call is made to `handleChange` function we use `setSearchTerm` function call and pass it the value of new state.
+After the new state is set, the component renders again.
 The new state becomes the current state and can be displayed in the component’s JSX.

 Notice how we're not using `this.state` or `this.searchTerm`.
 Instead we've used curly braces: `{searchTerm}`.
-In the code above, `<p>` tag gets updated as we type in search box.
+That's because in a class, we need to call `this.setState()` to update the state.
+If it's a function component, then simply using the state variable would suffice.

 We can also separate `Search` out into its own component and add it to our App.
 Through this process, the Search component becomes a sibling of the List component, and vice versa.
-We’ll also move the handler and the state into the Search component to keep our functionality intact:
+We’ll also move the handler and the state into the Search component to keep our functionality intact.
+As shown below, we've created a new `Search` component that renders the search box and updates HTML based on input received in that search box:

 ```jsx
 import React from 'react';